Swoot1/ria2015/blog/2015-12-14-password-protect-your-routes.markdown

 ##Password protect your routes with React-Router

 Don't want everyone to see your very secret page?
-Try setting onEnter on your routes.
+Basically all you need is to set an onEnter function on your route that calls a function that checks if the user is authenticated.
 Like this (remember to look at the comments):

 ```javascript
     /*global require*/